Robert M. Hopkins

 Artist Statement

-In Door-Skin Sculptures, I am pursuing an industrial spareness through exposed wood-and-joinery construction.
+In my Door-Skin Sculptures, I am pursuing an industrial spareness through exposed wood-and-joinery construction.
 A working metaphor to describe my objective is that of "stripping-down a couch" — to remove the upholstery and lining in order to expose the underlying, skeletal structure.
 I like both the directness and open-ended meaning that reduction can impart to form.

 Conceptually, I see this work as referring to contingency and its inherent conflicts — how the things that we "depend" on can also "restrict" us.
 I am inspired by architectural and mechanical forms because they suggest to me various metaphors of contingency.
 The use of interior openings — which literally invite viewers to step inside, add an element of playful interaction and physical engagement.